Observational Evidence for Primordial Black Holes: A Positivist Perspective

 The above analysis must be modified in this regime but, since most of the final black hole mass generates radiation with efficiency $\epsilon$, the current energy of the radiation produced is $E( M ) \approx \epsilon\.M c^{2} / z( M )$, where $z( M )$ is the redshift at which most of the radiation is emitted.
 The current background-radiation density is $\Omega_{\Rrm} \approx \epsilon\,\Omega_{\rm PBH}\.z( M )^{-1}$, so the constraint becomes

-This is shown by the flat part of the blue line in Fig.~\ref{fig:extra} and is equivalent to the Soltan constraint~\cite{Soltan:1982vf}.
+where $\Omega_{\Rrm}^{\rm max} \approx 10^{-8}$ in the X-ray band.
+This is shown by the flat part of the blue line in Fig.~\ref{fig:extra} and is equivalent to the so-called Soltan constraint~\cite{Soltan:1982vf}.
 This argument has been used to suggest that PBHs might generate the cosmic X-ray background~\cite{1980Natur.284..326C}.

 The second complication is that the steady-state assumption fails if the Bondi accretion timescale,